mathewlippincott/headfullofair/_posts/2018-07-16-detroit-kite-festival.md

    title: "At this point someone counted over 70 kites in the air."
  - url: ../assets/images/kites/dkf/P2380461.jpg
    image_path: ../assets/images/kites/dkf/P2380461_1.jpg
-   title: "Me, prepping for some aerial photography with an S100 and a KAPtery JerkPan rig."
+   title: "Me, prepping for some aerial photography with an S100 and a KAPtery Aerobee Jerkpan rig."
  - url: ../assets/images/kites/dkf/P2380487.jpg
    image_path: ../assets/images/kites/dkf/P2380487_1.jpg
    title: "Will it Fly? crew with a sweet geometric kite"